ljunkie0/ve301/README.md

 the latter there are better mpd clients).
 The project was inspired by https://amrhein.eu/Radio2.

+In addition to being an mpd client it can also display the current weather condition and reacts to the bluetooth daemon for devices that connect as audio source.

 It is still a work in progress and needs a lot of clean up.
 I also guess there are still memory leaks and I am not sure whether the way I use SDL is correct or optimal.
 On a Raspberry PI 3B (with SDL in framebuffer)